 Co-create culture and enjoy a moment to yourself by downloading, coloring, and sharing your story through the East Los Luv coloring sheets.

 There are many ways you can participate and join the discussion about what makes East Los Angeles special.
-The coloring sheets, family photos and stories will be a resource for the artist to begin developing the concept for the mural on 3rd & Dangler.

 CO-CREATING CULTURE THROUGH COLORING ACTIVITIES